U.S. natgas futures up 1% on hotter forecasts

 Freeport, the second-biggest U.S. LNG export plant, was consuming about 2 billion cubic feet per day (bcfd) of gas before it shut on June 8.
 Freeport LNG estimated the facility will return to partial service in October.
 Some analysts say the outage could last longer.

-For the week, the contract was on track to rise less than 1% after gaining about 45% during the prior three weeks.
+For the week, the contract was down less than 1% after gaining about 45% during the prior three weeks.

 So far this year, the front-month is up about 123% as much higher prices in Europe and Asia keep demand for U.S. LNG exports strong, especially since the amount of gas flowing from Russia to Europe has dropped following Moscow's invasion of Ukraine on Feb.
 24.